AWCXV/MUFusion/README.md

 ```
 You may need to modify related variables in "test_image.py" and the model name in "args_fusion.py"

-Tips: If you have difficulty resolving the "imsave" from the scipy package, in all files, please replace "imread" with "cv2.imread(path,0)" & replace "imsave" with "cv2.imwrite(path, fuseImage)";
+Tips: If you have difficulty resolving the "imread"&"imsave" from the scipy package, in all files, please replace "imread" with "cv2.imread(path,0)" & replace "imsave" with "cv2.imwrite(path, fuseImage)";

 For calculating the image quality assessments, please refer to this [repository](https://github.com/Linfeng-Tang/SeAFusion/tree/main/Evaluation).